whoisjustinngo/tp/docs/UserGuide.md

 * Edits the Todo at the specified `INDEX`.
 The index refers to the index number shown in the displayed Todos list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, any existing tags of the secified todo will be removed i.e adding of tags is not cumulative.
+* When editing tags, any existing tags of the specified todo will be removed i.e adding of tags is not cumulative.
 * You can remove all the Todo’s tags by typing `t/` without specifying any tags after.

 Examples: